BeachCodersAcademy/CodeWave/README.md

 **Notes:** comments, const, let, primitive data types: (number, string, boolean), pop ups: (alert, prompt, confirm), connecting .js to .html
 * Law of Variables: Variables are just 'pointers' to their values.
 * What denotes strings?
-* Law of Functions: The ENTIRE function call gets replace by the return value (if there is one).
+* Law of Functions: The ENTIRE function call gets replaced by the return value (if there is one).
 * What denotes function calls?

 ---